 This set of principles is about striving to improve your software development processes from the conception phase through to the customer.
 It is about streamlining and automating wherever possible to create an efficient pipeline that carries tangible improvements to your software quickly without introducing bugs or configuration headaches.

-Making the shift in thinking must be backed up by careful planning and implemented in stages.
+Making the shift in thinking needs backed up by careful planning and implemented in stages.
 Continuous delivery is not about adopting a specific system or a set of tools.
 There is no shortcut to achieving it.
 What’s required is a concerted effort to work towards common goals and an analysis of how to get there without major disruptions.

 Maximizing reliability and efficiency is achievable through automation.
 Manual processes are time-consuming, they introduce opportunities for error, and they create bottlenecks focused on specific staff members.